Profile

 - Academic requirements:

-- Master’s degree in medicine, biology, biotechnology, biochemistry, or similar biomedical fields, GPA > 3.5
+- Master's degree in medicine, biology, biotechnology or similiar biomedical fields, GPA >3.5

 Theoretical knowledge on cardiac electrophysiology, ion channels, calcium homeostasis, arrhythmogenesis, immunology, macrophages